-The proportionally optimized maps outputted an additional district outside of Phoenix’s metro area, Arizona’s most-populous metro area.
+The proportionally optimized maps output an additional district outside of Phoenix’s metro area, Arizona’s most-populous metro area.
 In this case, Districts 1, 2, 3 and 4, the four largest current districts, were split to create an additional district in Southern Arizona.

 The likelihood of the districts being either Democrat or Republican swayed blue over the course of the decade.
 While there were only three Democrat-leaning districts in 2012, that grew to a split map based on 2018 election results.

 A glance at a district outcome probability curve (at left) shows that most districts in most elections lean slightly Republican based on a simulation of 100,000 elections.
 But the likelihood of an extreme gerrymander is about the same for both parties.